 The document index summarises information about the geotechnical documents.
 Most index entries will link to the associated geotechnical document however some documents may not be published under an open licence.
 Contact the organisation for that index entry to determine if the document can be shared under another licence.

 Coordinates are stored as decimal latitude and longitude on the Geocentric Datum of Australia (GDA94).
-These geographic coordinates can be readily transformed to older datums or converted to grid coordinates (MGA94, easting and northing) as necessary by the User.
+These geographic coordinates can be readily transformed to other datums or projected to grid coordinates (MGA94, easting and northing) as necessary by the User.

 The estimated uncertainty of these coordinates has been recorded in QGD as follows.

-The QGD map page is built on Google Maps which plots the stored GDA94 coordinates on the WGS84 Web Mercator projection.
+The QGD map page is built with Mapbox GL JS and plots the stored GDA94 coordinates on the WGS84 Web Mercator projection.
 GDA94 and WGS84 coordinate positions are similar (within 1 to 2 m), but are moving apart at a rate of roughly 7 cm per year.
 Web Mercator is also a slight variant of the Mercator projection causing local areas to deviate from true ellipsoidal Mercator maps.
-These errors should account for around 2 m of deviation from the GDA94 coordinates to that displayed on the QGD map page.
+These errors should account for approximately 2 m of deviation from the GDA94 coordinates to the positions displayed on the QGD map page.

 The QGD Document Index is licensed under a Creative Commons Attribution 4.0 Licence.
 This work is a derivative of the Geotechnical Documents above.